RayAndrade/TheRayCode/Csharp/Factory/README.md

    string Operation();
 }
 ```
-Next we will create a couple of *concrete products* and we will add them to our project.
+Next we will create a couple of *concrete products* to add them to our project.
 The name of these products will be **Product1** and **Product2**.
 The code for **Product1** will be:
 ```c#